ProjecT

 University of Edinburgh

-Alongside the rollout of the University of Edinburgh’s standard signage package, we developed a series of bespoke feature signage and environmental graphic interventions that responded directly to the architectural concept and the building’s wider ambition around health, wellbeing and human-centred research.
-These elements helped establish a more distinctive identity within the University estate while reinforcing a sense of clarity, reassurance and place for users navigating the environment.
+Alongside the rollout of the University of Edinburgh’s core signage standards, we developed a series of bespoke environmental graphic and feature signage interventions that responded directly to the architectural concept and the building’s wider ambition around health, wellbeing and human-centred research.
+These moments helped establish a stronger sense of identity and place within the wider University estate while reinforcing clarity, orientation and emotional ease for users moving through the building.

 Sector